+We will also continue to offer the popular Skins, Skulls and Scat virtual program through May of 2021.
 We will be hosting Wetland Yoga throughout the year as a way to incorporate some calming mindfulness with fun wetland facts sprinkled in.
 For 5th-12th grade our “History, Ecology and Management of Horicon Marsh” will be offered throughout the school year.

 Don’t forget that we are also conducting professional development to schools, grade level groups or individual teachers on the “Benefits of Outdoor Learning: Turning Your Classroom Inside Out”.
 This can be done at any time of the year and may be useful for those schools trying to determine how to incorporate outdoor learning into your reopening plans.

 All programs are free.
 Donations to the Friends of Horicon Marsh are accepted.
 We appreciate all you are doing this year and please know we are here to help you along your journey!

 There are three types of interpretive trunks that can be reserved – Wisconsin Mammals, Whooping Cranes, and Whitetail Deer.
 Teachers, scout leaders, and other educators are welcome to borrow the trunks.
 To reserve a trunk contact Liz Herzmann, wildlife educator, or call Liz at 920-387-7893.